 Prior to joining the Department of Justice, Diane was in private practice in Milwaukee, Wisconsin for seven years litigating civil rights cases alleging race, national origin, disability, sexual harassment, and sexual orientation discrimination in housing and employment.
 She served as General Counsel to the Metropolitan Milwaukee Fair Housing Council and handled numerous cases utilizing evidence obtained from “fair housing testing.”

-Diane currently serves as Lecturer-at-Law at Columbia Law School where she has co-taught the Housing Discrimination Seminar and Externship since 2005.
-She previously co-taught the Civil Rights Tutorial for Stanford University’s Stanford in Washington Program for six years.
+Diane co-taught the Housing Discrimination Seminar at Columbia Law School from 2005 to 2014 and the Civil Rights Tutorial for Stanford University’s Stanford in Washington Program for the prior six years.

 Columbia University, J.D., 1983

 College of Wooster, B.A., Urban Studies major, 1981